-I think adding the onions, garlic and rosemary really adds to the flavour, but they are not essential, so leave them out if you don’t fancy using them.
+Personally, I think adding in red onions, garlic and rosemary really adds to the deliciousness of these Easy Peasy Roast Potatoes, but they are not essential, so leave them out if that’s all too much faff for you!

 - Olive oil

-- Pre-heat the oven to 200C.
+Pre-heat the oven to 220C / 200C / gas mark 7 / 425F.
 Drizzle a baking tray with enough oil to nearly coat the bottom of the tray and sprinkle with salt and pepper.
 The baking tray should be large enough to fit all the potatoes in a single layer.
 (Use two if necessary.)

-- Peel and chop the potatoes into quarters (or more pieces if large – as a guide each piece should weigh roughly 50g, but it doesn’t matter if some are a bit smaller or larger)
+Peel and chop the potatoes into quarters (or more pieces if large – as a guide each piece should weigh roughly 50g / 2oz, but it doesn’t matter if some are a bit smaller or larger)

-- After about 15 minutes get the potatoes out and spoon the hot fat over the potatoes to baste them, repeat after 30 minutes and 45 minutes.
-(This step is not strictly necessary but it will make the potatoes crispier.)
+After about 15 minutes get the potatoes out and spoon the hot fat over the potatoes to baste them, repeat after 30 minutes and 45 minutes.
+(This step is not strictly necessary but it will make the potatoes crispier and more delicious.)

-- When you get the potatoes out after 30 minutes add in the onions, garlic and rosemary before basting.
+When you get the potatoes out at the 30 minute mark, add in the onions, garlic and rosemary before basting.